Timeline of Events AD 700 – 2012

 1513 English victory over the Scots at the Battle of Flodden.

-1534 After the Pope refused to grant his divorce from Catherine of Aragon, Henry set up the Church of England.
+1534 After the Pope refused to grant his divorce from Katherine of Aragon, Henry set up the Church of England.
 The Act of Supremacy confirmed the break from Rome, declaring Henry to be the Supreme Head of the Church of England.

 1536 – 40 Dissolution of the Monasteries.
 By destroying the monastic system Henry could acquire all its wealth and property whilst removing its Papist influence.